AbhinayYendoti/AI-Powered-Youtube-Video-Downloader/README.md

 ### Prerequisites
 - Node.js 18+ and npm/yarn
-- Java 17+ and Maven
+- Python 3.8+ and pip
 - FFmpeg (for audio processing)
 - yt-dlp (for video downloading)